thearnica/react-media-match/README.md

    - Never forget to render something, never render two branches simultaneously.
  - 💻 SSR friendly.
 Customize the target rendering mode, and `SSR` for any device.
  - 💡 Provides Media Matchers and Media Pickers.
 Render different components based on media, or calculate strings.
- - 🧠 written in TypeScript
+ - 🧠 Good typing.
+Written in TypeScript
+ - 🚀 more performant that usual.
  - 🌩 just 1.5kb

  ## Usage